cmstead/iotest/readme.md

 IoTest
 ======

 IoTest is a testing framework for the Io language.
-It is currently under development and is not ready for use.
+The current state of development allows for basic testing functionality.
+Though not all roadmap features are complete, the current next step is to produce documentation.
+In the meanwhile, the test files in the tests directory provide a basic example of how to write tests using IoTest.

 The feature set is/will be as follows: